-The old cemetery lies about ½ mile north of the factory site, with graves dating back to the late 1860s.
+The old cemetery is about a half mile north of the factory site, with graves dating back to the late 1860s.

 The old site of the cement plant is said to be haunted by the ghost of one of the workers by the name of Bohr, who died in a tragic accident at the plant.
-As the story goes, Bohr fell into a vat of concrete and his body was never recovered.
-After this disastrous event, his co-workers embedded his wheelbarrow, pick and shovel into a wall of concrete that was under construction at the time.
-His name, as well as his pickaxe, can still be seen at the factory ruins.
+As the story goes, Bohr fell into a vat of concrete, and his body was never recovered.
+After this disastrous event, his co-workers embedded his wheelbarrow, pick, and shovel into a concrete wall under construction.
+His name, as well as his pickaxe, can still be seen in the factory ruins.

 From Independence, take US-75/US-160 west .2 miles and turn right on Peter Pan Road, traveling north for two miles.
 The road will change to County Road 3525, and you will continue for one mile.
 Then take a left on 5000 Road for ½ mile.